-- Please arrive a full 15 minutes before your appointment time, so the nurse can take your vital signs and prepare you for the appointment.
-If you check in more than 5 minutes past your appointment time, you may be asked to reschedule.
+- Please arrive 5 minutes before your appointment time, so the medical assistant can take your vital signs and your appointment can start on time!

 - If you do not have an appointment, inform the front desk staff when you arrive.